At a Glance: Best AR-15 Buffers

 |Brownells – AR-15 Heavy Carbine Buffers||View Latest Price|

 Our Top Pick

 |Kyntec Corporation – AR15/M16/308 Ar Recoil Buffer||View Latest Price|

 |Brownells – AR-15 Carbine Buffer||View Latest Price|

 ‘A mere cog in the machine’ is definitely not the right way to think about your AR buffer.
 Novice shooters, and even more experienced ones will often neglect the importance of having a proper buffer in their rifles.
 They will either go with the stock option that came with the rifle or in worst-case scenarios, use the wrong one and wonder why their AR isn’t working properly.
-No matter how insignificant it may seem to some, a buffer with the correct weight and buffer spring for your system will provide a much more effective shooting experience than you might think.
+No matter how insignificant it may seem to some, the Best AR-15 Buffers with the correct weight and the best buffer springs for your system will provide a much more effective shooting experience than you might think.

 Brownells – AR-15 Heavy Carbine Buffers

 Brownells buffers offer a good value for the price you’re paying.
 They are heavy buffers that come in an aluminum casing, regular plastic cap, and in 3 different sizes.
 The H1 buffer weighs 3.8 ounces, the H2 is 4.8 ounces, and the H3 is 5.4 ounces.
 The heavier the buffer, the higher the price, but you still get a good bargain on what are very good quality buffers.